dspringuel-va/blog-posts/devops-handbook/README.md

 ## The Three Ways

 A value stream is a concept coming from the Lean movement.
-It is the sequence of activities to perform in order to take a customer/business request and delivering the value.
+It is the sequence of activities to take a customer/business request and delivering the value.

 In software development, the value stream looks ressembles to something